Sun-Lab-NBB/ataraxis-time/README.md

 process-safe and releases the GIL when using the appropriate delay command.
 Additionally, the library offers a set of standalone helper functions that can be used to manipulate date and time data.

-The library can be used as a standalone module, but it is primarily designed to integrate with the broader 'Ataraxis' science-automation project, providing date- and time-related functionality to other project modules.
+While the library was written to integrate with other Sun Lab projects, it can be used as a standalone library for non-lab projects with no additional modification.
 ___

 ## Features